Rickfdalton/graphics-engine/README.md

-This is a progressive graphics engine and you can tracing the process below.
+This is a progressive graphics engine and you can tracing the progress below.

 ### 1. Lighting Experiments